Dale0311/DaleyVote/client/README.md

 - created Duration component ui for the duration of the room, and useTimeleft for logic
 - initialize position and candidate component

+### TODO 05/28/2024

+1. debug timeleft - learn about utc formatted date.
+2. finish the ui of room component
+3. add interactivity of the ui such as vote